Complexity and Misspecification: Dynamic Environment and Long-Run Behavior

 \begin{assumption}[Uniform entropy gap] Let $[\underline{\lambda},\bar{\lambda}]$ be as in Assumption \ref{ass:U}.
 There exist constants $\bar{\mu}_0 \ge 0$ and $H^{\ast} > 0$ such that for all $(\lambda,\pi) \in [\underline{\lambda},\bar{\lambda}] \times \Delta(Q)$ and all $\bar{\mu} \ge \bar{\mu}_0$ satisfying $\bar{\mu}\lambda^2<1$, the following implication holds: $\Delta(\lambda,\bar{\mu},\pi)\ge 0 \Longrightarrow H_s(\lambda,\bar{\mu},\pi) - H_r(\lambda,\bar{\mu},\pi) \ge H^{\ast}.$ \end{assumption}

-By Lemma \ref{lem:Delta_derivatives}, Assumption \ref{ass:uniform_entropy_gap} implies $\frac{\partial}{\partial \bar{\mu}}\Delta(\lambda,\bar{\mu},\pi)\le -\lambda H^\ast$ on the same domain.
+By Lemma \ref{lem:Delta_derivatives}, Assumption \ref{ass:uniform_entropy_gap} implies $\frac{\partial}{\partial \bar{\mu}}\Delta(\lambda,\bar{\mu},\pi)\le -\lambda H^\ast$ when $\Delta(\lambda,\bar{\mu},\pi)\ge0$.
 It imposes a uniform lower bound on the entropy gap $H_s(\lambda,\bar{\mu},\pi)-H_r(\lambda,\bar{\mu},\pi)$ over the equilibrium range $\lambda\in[\underline{\lambda},\bar{\lambda}]$ and all admissible $(\bar{\mu},\pi)$.
 In particular, whenever the agent is indifferent between risky and safe, the worst-case explanation of the safe arm is strictly more complex than that of the risky arm, and the difference is uniformly bounded.
-In the running example, this is natural: the safe arm has state--independent payoffs, so pessimism about $s$ cannot be generated by concentrating on any particular state; pessimistic narratives about $s$ must remain relatively diffuse.
-By contrast, pessimism about $r$ can be implemented by piling probability on the bad state, yielding a low--entropy worst-case distribution.
+In the running example, this is natural: the safe arm has state-independent payoffs, so pessimism about $s$ cannot be generated by concentrating on any particular state; pessimistic narratives about $s$ must remain relatively diffuse.
+By contrast, pessimism about $r$ can be implemented by piling probability on the bad state, yielding a low-entropy worst-case distribution.
 Thus, at any point of indifference, the safe arm is supported by a ``richer'' worst-case story.